This page prepares you for the gym. The next page shows you how to work out.

 Find a gym close to you.
-All gyms should have the necessary equipment for completing the exercises in this guide, which don't require anything uncommon.
+All gyms should have the necessary equipment for completing the exercises in this handbook, which don't require anything uncommon.

 During prep week, you’ll need to get yourself into a gym for three reasons: to learn proper form, to find your starting weights, and to reduce mental friction.

 Learning proper form is critical to avoiding injury and understanding how to properly exercise your muscles so that the workouts are maximally effective.

 Below are the exercises you’ll be performing for the first two months of this program.
 Clicking on an exercise name will load a demonstration video underneath.

 📝 Exercise form notes.

 (This exercise list is repeated in the cheat sheet at the bottom of this page.)